cconrad/cconrad.github.io/content/blog/2013-09-23-converting-mercurial-repositories-to-git.md

 ---
-author:
-  display_name: Claus Conrad
-  email: webmaster@clausconrad.com
-  login: claus
-  url: ''
-author_email: webmaster@clausconrad.com
-author_login: claus
-comments: true
-date: 2013-09-23 11:06:13 +02:00
+date: 2013-09-23T09:06:13.000Z
-date_gmt: 2013-09-23 09:06:13 +0000
-excerpt: "How to convert Mercurial (hg) repos to Git, including all commits and history:"
+excerpt: 'How to convert Mercurial (hg) repos to Git, including all commits and history:'
-header: false
 published: true
-sidebar: left
-status: publish
 tags:
   - mercurial
   - git